mcclatchy/volu-vid/README.md

 Volumetric Video component for [A-Frame](https://aframe.io) , created using [DepthKit.js](https://github.com/SimileSystems/DepthKitJS) h/t SimileSystems

+## What it does

+* Helps create an <a-entity> for [A-Frame](https://github.com/aframevr/aframe/).
+The entity holds a [DepthKit](http://DepthKit.com) volumetric video
+* Shaders extrude the top (colored) half of a .webm video, according to the lower (heat-map style) half of the video
+* Current iteration plays the video in a loop
+* Current iteration plays video rotated 90° clockwise on the z-axis

 ## Properties

 | Property              | Description               | Default Values    |